DOAJ/doaj/docs/system/INSTALL.md

     sudo apt install git wget curl

-## virtualenv

-It's recommended to run the DOAJ inside a python virtual environment so it doesn't interfere with your system python packages.
-This can be installed via `pip` or apt:

-    sudo apt install python-virtualenv
-    # OR
-    sudo pip install virtualenv

 ## The DOAJ app
+It's recommended to run DOAJ inside a python virtual environment so it doesn't interfere with your system python packages.

     # system dependencies
-    sudo apt install libxml2-dev libxslt-dev python-dev lib32z1-dev
+    sudo apt install libxml2-dev libxslt-dev python3-dev zlib1g-dev

-    # Create a virtualenv for python 3.7 then activate it (also use this to run scripts etc)
+    # Create a virtualenv for python 3.10 then activate it (also use this to run scripts etc)
-    virtualenv -p python3.7 doajenv
+    python3.10 -m venv doajenv
     cd doajenv
     . bin/activate